logo

 Gilead Sciences, Inc.

-COMPLERA® is indicated for treating HIV-1 in adults and children (≥35 kg) as initial therapy for those with no treatment history and HIV-1 RNA ≤100,000 copies/mL, or to replace a stable regimen in virologically suppressed patients.
+Usage: COMPLERA® is indicated for treating HIV-1 in adults and children (≥35 kg) as initial therapy for those with no treatment history and HIV-1 RNA ≤100,000 copies/mL, or to replace a stable regimen in virologically suppressed patients.
 Limitations include risk of virologic failure in those with higher baseline HIV-1 RNA.